 Guided by caring and experienced medical and clinical professionals, clients learn new life skills and therapeutic coping tools, develop systems of support, such as 12-step recovery groups, and discover the ingredients of a healthy recovery lifestyle — all as part of the Beach House pledge: people, purpose and passion.

-What Patients Can Expect from Our Inpatient Alcohol Program:
+What Patients Can Expect from Our Residential Alcohol Program:

 - 35-day medically supervised inpatient treatment program